FederalTradeCommission/ftc-api-docs/README.md

 The Data.gov API key can be included in an API request using either an **api_key** URL query parameter or with an `X-Api-Key` header.
 For example, here is a GET request to the HSR Early Termination Notices API endpoint (replace DEMO_KEY with your Data.gov API key):
 [https://api.ftc.gov/v0/hsr-early-termination-notices?api_key=DEMO_KEY](https://api.ftc.gov/v0/hsr-early-termination-notices?api_key=DEMO_KEY)

+Learn more about other FTC developer resources at https://www.ftc.gov/developer.
+The FTC also lists its API endpoints and public datasets on Data.gov at https://catalog.data.gov/organization/federal-trade-commission.